 3. If the existing one is missing fields you need, extend it

-(`interface X extends BaseX`) or update it — do not fork.
+(`interface X extends BaseX`) or update it in place — do not fork.

-4. New types belong in `src/types/<domain>.ts`.
-Do not inline new types
+4. New shared types belong in `src/types/<domain>.ts`.
+Do not inline new

-Step 2: Centralize types in a single import path
+Step 2: Centralize types behind a single import path

 Make src/types/index.ts a barrel that re-exports every shared type: